-Birthday: October 31, 1950
+Birthday: October 31, 1950 (Scorpio)

-Born in: Baghdad
+Born In: Baghdad

 Zaha Hadid was an Iraqi-British architect who became the first Arab woman to receive the prestigious Pritzker Architecture Prize.
 Known for her highly expressive designs marked by sweeping fluid forms of multiple perspective points, she was considered a pioneer in contemporary avant-garde architecture styles.
 Internationally renowned for her experimental styles and innovative designs, she was the mastermind behind the designs of the aquatic center for the London 2012 Olympics and the Broad Art Museum in the U.S., among others.
 Born in Baghdad into a wealthy family, she received a luxurious upbringing and attended boarding schools in England and Switzerland.
 Even as a young girl there was no doubt in her mind that she would one day pursue a professional career.
 Intelligent and ambitious, she studied mathematics at the American University of Beirut before moving to London to attend the Architectural Association School of Architecture.
 She eventually became a British citizen and started her own architecture practice which proved to be very successful.
 Her innovative designs and experimental styles gained much international notice and within years she established herself as a world renowned architect.
 She also pursued a teaching career and undertook some high-profile interior work in addition to her architectural career.